Skip to main content

 Mildred Warner is an international expert on restructuring local government services, how to plan for more child- and age-friendly cities, and how to promote environmental sustainability at the local level.

-Patricia Wasyliw is assistant dean and senior associate director of international admissions in the College of Arts and Sciences.
+Patricia Wasyliw is a senior associate director of international admissions, and an assistant dean in the College of Arts and Sciences.

 Associate Professor